shbhrsaha/shbhrsaha.github.io/_posts/2015-01-20-im-feeling-lucky.md

 Occassionally I use the 'g' keyword in my omnibar to do a normal Google search.
 The results page is still useful for doing research on a topic, for example.
 With most searches, though, I'm pretty happy with the first result.

 It's all still [anecdata](http://www.urbandictionary.com/define.php?term=anecdata), but I think the productivity improvement is noticeable.
-'I'm Feeling Lucky' has long existed as a fun feature, but Google's ranking algorithm might now be smart enough to take it seriously.
+'I'm Feeling Lucky' has long existed as a fun feature.
+Now, Google's ranking algorithm might be smart enough for us to take it seriously.
 After all, web searches should be about _answers_, not _search results_.

 Sometimes it screws up: 'obama birthday' takes me [The Washington Times](http://www.washingtontimes.com/news/2014/aug/7/russians-mock-obama-with-racist-birthday-message-p/).
 To easily return to search results, I created a Chrome extension called [Lucky Strike](https://github.com/shbhrsaha/lucky-strike).
 You can install it for yourself on the [Chrome Web Store](https://chrome.google.com/webstore/detail/lucky-strike/heijciabceepcblmjfndmmkmacnfniom?hl=en).
 If you don't mind retyping queries, you can add 'I'm Feeling Lucky' to your omnibox the [plain vanilla way](https://coderwall.com/p/062lng/make-i-m-feeling-lucky-your-default-chrome-search).